Degrees of freedom of a quadratic scalar-nonmetricity theory: Perturbative analysis of the number of degrees of freedom

 In all three cases, the background equations are exactly the same, which are given by

-Solving (\ref{bgeom_up_1})-(\ref{bgeom_up_3}) yields $\bar{V}=0$ and $\dot{\phi}_{0}=0$.
+Solving (\ref{bgeom_up_1})-(\ref{bgeom_up_3}) enforces $\bar{V}=0$ and $\dot{\phi}_{0}=0$.
 In particular, the background equations in these cases do not provide a standard Friedmann evolution for the scale factor $a(t)$.
 This reflects the degeneracy that the trace part of $\dot{h}_{ij}$ (equivalently $K_{ij}$) cannot be solved for, as can be seen in Appendix \ref{app:pri_cons}.
-As a result, an FLRW perturbation analysis around a standard expanding background is not well-defined in these cases, and we will not consider them further.
+As a result, a perturbative analysis around an expanding FLRW background is not well-defined in these cases, and we will not consider them further.